City voters approve Tiger Bowl purchase

 Most of the primary was dedicated to choosing candidates to run in the general election in November.
 Republican, Democrat and Libertarian voters made their selections for races including President of the Untied States, U.S. Senator and the District 1 seat in the U.S. House of Representatives.

 County voters joined their brethren statewide in making incumbent Donald Trump the Republican standard bearer.
 Joe Biden earned the Democratic Party’s nod.
-On the Libertarian slate, county voters made four write-in selections, but Adam Kokesh was the county party’s choice.
+On the Libertarian slate, county voters made four write-in selections, but Adam Kokesh was the county party’s choice after picking up two votes.
 Statewide, Jo Jorgensen earned the spot on the November ballot with 508 votes, Kokesh finished third in that race.

 Republican incumbent Ben Sasse will face challenges for his U.S. Senate seat from Democrat Chris Janicek and Libertarian Gene Sladek in November.
 Angie Phillips edged out Janicek 135-132 in Burt County.
 Sasse was a 1,001-203 winner over Matt Innis in Burt County on the way to compiling 208,510 votes, 75 percent of the statewide count.
 The total is believed to be a record for any Nebraska candidate in any federal race.